ilpropheta/ilpropheta.github.io/README.md

 - learn new algorithms, data structures and coding patterns
 - experiment with programming languages and paradigms they are not fluent with

-In 2016, I started Coding Gym in Modena and since 2018 I have been working to bring it in other cities by founding and leading a community of "trainers".
-Currently, Coding Gym is active in Modena, Rome, Milan, Turn, Padua, Bari and Barcelona.
+In 2016, I started up Coding Gym in Modena, and since 2018 I have developed a format that has been adopted by other "trainers" to bring Coding Gym in new places.
+For coordinating this, I have been leading the community of "trainers" of Coding Gym that operates behind the scenes.
+Currently, Coding Gym is active in Modena, Padua, Milan, Turin, Bari, Bassano del Grappa, and Rome.

 [The official website](https://coding-gym.org) contains more details, next and past events, and pictures.